Vernon County, Missouri

-Vernon County is located in the western region of the U.S. state of Missouri, on the border with Kansas.
-As of the 2010 census, the population was 21,159.
+Vernon County is a county located in the western region of the U.S. state of Missouri, on the border with Kansas.
+As of the 2020 census, the population was 19,707.
 Its county seat is Nevada.
 The county was organized on February 27, 1855, considerably later than counties in the eastern part of the state.
 It was named for Colonel Miles Vernon (1786–1867), a state senator and veteran of the Battle of New Orleans.
-This was part of the large historic territory of the Osage Nation of Native Americans.
+This area was part of the large historic territory of the Osage Nation of Native Americans.

 History

-The county was developed for agriculture and is still mostly rural.
+The county was developed by European Americans for agriculture and is still mostly rural.

 Vernon County suffered considerable damage during the American Civil War.
 Guerrillas and insurgents had waged raids against Union troops and carried out personal vendettas in the county.
 On May 23, 1863, Union Army soldiers burned the county seat of Nevada, along with the courthouse, in retaliation.
 The present courthouse was completed in 1907.

-Vernon County was one of four Missouri counties that were wholly depopulated by Union General Thomas Ewing's General Order No. 11 (1863), which ordered the people evacuated to end support for Confederate guerrillas operating in the area.
-Most of the residents would not be allowed to return to their homes until after the Civil War ended in May 1865.
+Vernon County was one of four Missouri counties that were wholly depopulated by Union General Thomas Ewing Jr.'s General Order No. 11 (1863), which ordered the people evacuated to end support for Confederate guerrillas operating in the area.
+Most of the residents were not allowed to return to their homes until after the Civil War ended in May 1865.